Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Introduction

 Conversely, satellite galaxies are not only affected by their environment, but they have the potential to perturb the ambient medium in a number of ways.
 First, the bulk motion of the satellites is thought to affect the CGM kinematics by inducing turbulence and by bringing in gravitational energy, which heats the CGM via dynamical friction and shocks \citep[e.g.,][]{Dekel2008}.
 As the infalling galaxies may travel faster than the ambient medium's sound speed, some satellites are also expected to create bow shocks in CGM \citep{Yun2019}.
 This shock and the induced turbulence may act as perturbations, triggering the warm/hot $T\sim10^{6-8}$~K CGM to cool into $T\sim 10^{4-5}$~K clouds.
 Moreover, the gas that has been ram-pressure stripped, namely the satellite's cold ISM, is expected to be deposited into the host's halo.
 For groups and clusters with many satellite galaxies, there could be a substantial amount of accreted halo gas originating from the stripped satellites.
 However, this has never been quantified.
 Finally, while currently still highly debated, such cold gas clouds in the CGM, regardless of their origin, could be long-lived \citep[e.g.,][]{Li2020,Sparre2020,Gronke2022,Fielding2022}, and satellite-induced cold gas clouds may be a source of cold gas found in the CGM today \citep[][]{Nelson2020,Rodriguez2022}.

 Observed satellites that have been visually identified to be undergoing RPS have been called jellyfish galaxies (from now on, jellyfish for short), where their stellar bodies (the jellyfish heads) remain relatively unperturbed but their gaseous disks are being stripped in the direction opposite of motion, forming the jellyfish tails \citep[e.g.,][]{Bekki2009,Ebeling2014,McPartland2016}.
 These jellyfish and their stripped tails are multi-wavelength objects and have been observed in the X-ray, UV, optical, and radio \citep[e.g.,][]{Gavazzi1987,Gavazzi2001,Kenney2004,Sun2006,Cortese2006,Smith2010,Jachym2017,Poggianti2019b,Ignesti2022}.
 However, many of these studies have focused on single or a few objects.
-Observers have recently pushed for systematic surveys of jellyfish galaxies, where the largest uniform samples come from the GAs Stripping Phenomena in galaxies with MUSE \citep[GASP;][51 galaxies]{Poggianti2017}, the LOw-Frequency ARray \citep[LOFAR;][60]{Shimwell2017,Roberts2021}, and the OSIRIS Mapping of Emission-line Galaxies \citep[OMEGA;][70]{Chies-Santos2015,Roman-Oliveira2019}.
-The largest statistical studies of jellyfish galaxies come from \citet{Smith2022}, who use 106 jellyfish with radio continuum emission, and from \citet{Peluso2022}, who use 131 jellyfish with information on the central ionizing mechanism.
+Observers have recently pushed for systematic surveys of jellyfish galaxies, where the largest uniform samples come from the GAs Stripping Phenomena in galaxies with MUSE \citep[GASP;][54 galaxies]{Poggianti2017,Gullieuszik2020}, the OSIRIS Mapping of Emission-line Galaxies \citep[OMEGA;][70]{Chies-Santos2015,Roman-Oliveira2019}, and the LOw-Frequency ARray \citep[LOFAR;][95 in clusters and 60 in groups for 155 jellyfish in total]{Shimwell2017,Roberts2021,Roberts2021b}.
+The largest statistical studies of jellyfish galaxies come from \citet{Smith2022}, who use 106 jellyfish with radio continuum emission from the LoTSS survey, and from \citet{Peluso2022}, who use 131 jellyfish with information on the central ionizing mechanism.

 Despite these recent efforts, unanswered questions still remain, such as: when with respect to infall and where with respect to the host does RPS begin; for how long does RPS act; did the quenched, low gas-fraction galaxies we see today go through a jellyfish phase; what determines how long RPS will take to totally remove a jellyfish's gas; how does the RPS of jellyfish galaxies compare to other satellites; where is the stripped gas being deposited, and more generally, how much cold gas do satellites bring into their hosts' halos?